korewireless/Microvisor-Demo-Weather-Device/README.md

 The application is based on the [FreeRTOS](https://freertos.org/) real-time operating system and which will run on the “non-secure” side of Microvisor.
 FreeRTOS is included as a submodule.

-The [ARM CMSIS-RTOS API](https://github.com/ARM-software/CMSIS_5) is used an an intermediary between the application and FreeRTOS to make it easier to swap out the RTOS layer for another.
+The [ARM CMSIS-RTOS API](https://github.com/ARM-software/CMSIS_5) is used an an intermediary between the application and FreeRTOS to make it easier to swap out the RTOS layer for another should you wish to do so.

 The application code files can be found in the [`App/`](App/) directory.
 The [`ST_Code/`](ST_Code/) directory contains required components that are not part of Twilio Microvisor STM32U5 HAL, which this sample code accesses as a submodule.
 The required `FreeRTOSConfig.h` and `stm32u5xx_hal_conf.h` configuration files are located in the [config/](config/) directory.